sodadata/docs/soda-cl/distribution.md

 * `your_dataset_name` - the name of your dataset
 * `column_name` - the column against which to compare the DRO
 * `dro_name` - the name of the DRO (optional, required if `distribution_reference.yml` contains named DROs)
-* `> 0.05` - the threshold for the distribution check that you specify as acceptable
+* `> your_threshold` - the threshold for the distribution check that you specify as acceptable

 4. Replace the value of `your_method_of_choice` with the type of test you want to use in the distribution check.
     * `ks` for the Kolmogorov-Smirnov test